Romeo Crennel: Return to New England

 After one season in Cleveland, he filled the same role with the Patriots for four seasons (2001–2004) under long-time friend Bill Belichick.
 Crennel and Belichick both served as assistant coaches for the New York Giants, Patriots, and New York Jets, all coached by Bill Parcells from 1981 to 1990 and 1996–1999.
 Crennel helped lead New England to three Super Bowl victories (XXXVI, XXXVIII, and XXXIX).

 Before beginning the 2003 playoffs with the Patriots, Crennel interviewed for head-coaching positions with six teams in under 36 hours.
 He was not offered any jobs and was passed up by the New York Giants, Buffalo Bills, Arizona Cardinals, Chicago Bears, and Atlanta Falcons.

 Return to Cleveland

 Crennel was hired to replace Butch Davis as head coach of the Cleveland Browns on February 8, 2005.
 He went 24–40 in his tenure with the Browns.
 His team went 6–10 and 4–12 in his first two seasons with the Browns, finishing last or tied for last in the AFC North.
 The Browns finished the 2007 season with a 10–6 record, just falling short of making the playoffs.
 The 2007 season was the franchise's second winning season since its revival in 1999.
 Crennel's success in the 2007 season earned him a two-year contract extension in January 2008.

 On December 29, 2008, following a disappointing 4–12 season, Crennel was fired by the Browns.

+Crennel had hip replacement surgery in early 2009 and decided to sit out the 2009 football season while recuperating.